Buying a Franchise

 In Australia, there are around 1000 franchises, with more than 60,000 franchisees operating and every business is different.
 This uniqueness means that you will normally need the assistance of a franchise lawyer or solicitor, an accountant and possibly a broker or business adviser to assist you in understanding some of your risks.
 Buying a franchise is like buying any business, you will need to do a lot of research, due diligence and have a good team of advisors to provide you with information to enable you to make the decision – should I buy this franchise?

-Before buying a franchise, read through our franchise law section on this site or speak with an accredited business law specialist who is experienced in franchise law.
+Before buying a franchise, read through our franchise law section on this site or speak with an accredited business and franchise lawyer specialist who is experienced in franchise law.
 Remember, your first consultation is free of charge!

 Franchising is like a marriage or ongoing relationship between two parties involving the right to products, services, trademarks and business concepts.
 Franchising is a form of licence by which the owner (Franchisor) of a product or service obtains distribution through affiliated dealers (Franchisees) and the holder of this right usually is given exclusive access over a defined geographical area.
 Franchising is not a product but rather a method of marketing goods and services.
 As with any business, there are pros and cons, which include: